Universal Tutte characters via combinatorial coalgebras: Introduction

 The Tutte polynomial is surely the single most appreciated invariant of matroids and graphs.
 For one, its specializations include any function which can be computed recursively from its evaluations for a deletion and a contraction, as a weighted sum.
 Many invariants of independent interest in matroid and graph theory do satisfy such a recurrence, such as the chromatic and flow polynomials; examples occur also in knot theory and in statistical physics.
 Moreover, the Tutte polynomial satisfies interesting identities like the convolution formula of Kook--Reiner--Stanton \cite{KRS}, which also follows from work of Etienne--Las Vergnas \cite{etiennelasvergnas}.

 The present work is concerned with the many other combinatorial objects which possess invariants with properties reminiscent of these, such as matroid perspectives and their Las Vergnas polynomial \cite{lasvergnasextensions} or delta-matroids and their Bollob\'{a}s--Riordan polynomial \cite{BR}, which are both matroidal frameworks for certain topological embeddings of graphs in surfaces.
-Another example, which served as our initial motivation, is arithmetic matroids, introduced by D'Adderio and the third author \cite{Md1}, whose arithmetic Tutte polynomial was recently shown to satisfy a convolution formula by Backman--Lenz \cite{backmanlenz}.
+Another example, which served as our initial motivation, is arithmetic matroids, introduced by D'Adderio and the third author \cite{Md1}, whose arithmetic Tutte polynomial satisfies a convolution formula (proved by Backman--Lenz \cite{backmanlenz} in a special case, and then in the present paper in greater generality).
 To formulate a ``Tutte-like'' deletion-contraction recurrence for a class of combinatorial objects, we require that each object have an underlying set, and that there are two ways to create new objects by removing elements of this set, \emph{deletion} and \emph{contraction}, subject to some axioms.
 Classes with this structure are called \emph{minors systems}.
+With every minor system is naturally associated a coalgebra; moreover if on the minors system is defined some sort of \emph{direct sum}, the coalgebra is endowed with a product that makes it into a \emph{bialgebra}.
+Bialgebras have proven to be a powerful language in combinatorics: see especially \cite{JoniRota}.

 Our main contribution is to define a \emph{universal Tutte character} for any minors system (Definition~\ref{def:universal Tutte}).
 This definition unifies a great number of known Tutte-like invariants by specializing the minors system in our universal Tutte character; the second half of our paper is dedicated to presenting these.
 Our invariant is universal in the same sense as the Tutte polynomial of matroids and graphs is: namely, any function satisfying a deletion-contraction recurrence, suitably understood, is an evaluation thereof (Proposition~\ref{prop:universal}).
 The universal Tutte character also satisfies a universal convolution formula that specializes to every convolution formula in a minors system we are aware of, including the formula of Kook--Reiner--Stanton, and gives rise to several new examples.
 Moreover, our construction is functorial with respect to the minors system.